FedRAMP/automating-assessment-cwg/plan.md

 - [Automating Assessment Repository](/)
 - [Automating Assessment Group Discussion](../../discussions)

-The community manager will host a weekly hour-long town hall for managed discussion, updates, and Q&A:
+The community mediator will host a biweekly hour-long town hall for mediated discussion, updates, and Q&A:
 - [Zoom signup link](https://gsa.zoomgov.com/meeting/register/ZlO0X7BTQIWxSCqdIeeoZQ)

 Recordings from each town hall will be publicly posted on FedRAMP’s YouTube channel as follows:
 - [FedRAMP Youtube Channel](https://www.youtube.com/@FedRAMP)

-Every two weeks, the Community Manager will post a Summary of Activity to the CWG that includes the following:
+Every two weeks, the Community Mediator will post a Summary of Activity to the CWG that includes the following:
 - Recap of questions asked by FedRAMP
 - Recap of major topics of discussion
 - Recap of major topics from the weekly town halls